 Contact: Stephen Pinette, president

 Planning Ahead for PPE

-The significantly limited supply of personal protective equipment (PPE) available to dental practices is an area of growing concern, both for dentists currently providing emergency care and practitioners planning ahead to reopen their offices.
-The MDS is in communication daily with the major PPE suppliers and continues to explore options for members regarding the shortage.
+As of August 2020, there is still a limited supply of personal protective equipment (PPE) available to dental practices.
+The MDS is in ongoing communication with the major PPE suppliers and continues to explore options for members regarding the shortage.
 We will provide updated information on PPE as it becomes available.
-In the meantime, the MDS urges dental practices to reach out to your PPE suppliers to determine their inventory status and if they are fulfilling orders at this time.
-If you are able to order any PPE (e.g., masks, face shields, goggles, gloves, etc.) at this point, we recommend that you do so to start preparing your inventory in anticipation of your practice’s reopening.
+In the meantime, the MDS suggests dental practices reach out to your PPE suppliers to determine their inventory status and if they are fulfilling orders at this time.

 The MDS also wants to warn dentists against ordering PPE from unknown sources, including the growing number of international vendors that claim to have proven and effective PPE supplies.
 The PPE being sold by these “gray market” vendors have not been tested or verified and their claimed effectiveness can not be guaranteed.
 Do not put yourself, your staff, or your patients at risk with ineffective PPE.